cnyegun/nginy/README.md

 # What is a webserver?

-If we strip down all the details, a webserver is a program that listens to messages from others program, and then it answers them accordingly.
+If we strip down all the details, a webserver is a program that listens to messages from others program, and then it answer them accordingly.

 # What a webserver should be doing